CraigMarkwardt/emontx3-continuous/firmware-samples/README.md

 pretty easy and it gives you more control.
 Also, you will need to gain familiarity with rebuilding if you attempt calibration.

+Generally, it is recommended to use use the most recent firmware (higher version number).
+See the main page for more information about versions.

+ * **emontx3-continuous-debug-1006.hex** - firmware version 1006 with debugging enabled.
+Reports come more frequently which allows you to see responses to changes more quickly.
+ * **emontx3-continuous-std-1006.hex** - standard firmware version 1006 with debugging disabled.
+Reports come less frequently for a typical home automation datalogging system.
+Internally the system still keeps full energy usage information.

  * **emontx3-continuous-debug-1005.hex** - firmware version 1005 with debugging enabled.
 Reports come more frequently which allows you to see responses to changes more quickly.
  * **emontx3-continuous-std-1005.hex** - standard firmware version 1005 with debugging disabled.
 Reports come less frequently for a typical home automation datalogging system.
 Internally the system still keeps full energy usage information.